Indre-V/bee-aware/README.md

 I have deployed the project a very early stage in order to test the responsiveness.
 I have used mobile first approach and checked all my changes on Microsoft Edge and Google Chrome browser DevTools.
 External website [Responsive Design Checker](https://responsivedesignchecker.com/ "Responsive Design Checker") was used to test deployed versions.
 Another external source used was [Am I Responsive](https://ui.dev/amiresponsive "Am I responsive") website to get a single view of various device breakpoints.

 I have also utilised Mobile Simulator extension on Google Chrome for extra specific device responsiveness testing.
 Device samples at various breakpoints were tested for navigation, element alignment, content placement and functionality issues.
+As a resulys of the testing, I have changed the hamburger icon location from left to right to improve User Experience.

-Test Results:
+Final Test Results:

 | Size | Device Example     | Navigation | Element Alignments | Content Placement | Functionality | Notes                                             |
 | ---- | ------------------ | ---------- | ------------------ | ----------------- | ------------- | ------------------------------------------------- |